 We make every effort to support parents and carers to access services where appropriate.
 Our primary concern are pupils, and in the rare event that parents and carers are not accessing services we will seek advice from the Local Authority.
-We also provide information for parents and carers to access support for their own mental health needs.
+We also provide information on our school website for parents and carers to access support for their own mental health needs.